-Students are encouraged to investigate a particular theme following normal class lessons in a particular area.
-An excursion to the Zoo, museum, or historical village could provide a useful source of ideas and motivation for projects.
-Current events or special celebrations such as the International Year of the Volunteer or Centenary of Federation may also prove a starting point.
+Students are encouraged to investigate a particular theme utilising and expanding on mathematical concepts learnt in class.
+An excursion to the Zoo, or museum could provide a useful source of ideas and motivation for projects.
+Current events or special celebrations such as the International Year of the Periodic Table may also prove a starting point.
 Students could choose to investigate the mathematical content of a specific interest eg. maths in basketball, budgeting for a holiday.
+More project ideas and past winners' samples can be found on the competition website.
+Consider entering your school Problem Solving and Modelling Task (PSMT) or assignments if they meet the competition criteria.